reasoning field of each message, unless you decide to exclude them.

 Anthropic Models with Reasoning Tokens

 The latest Claude models, such as anthropic/claude-3.7-sonnet, support working with and returning reasoning tokens.
-You can enable reasoning on Anthropic models only using the unifiedreasoning
+You can enable reasoning on Anthropic models only using the unifiedreasoningparameter with either effort or max_tokens.

-variant is no longer supported for Anthropic models.
-Use the reasoning
+Note: The :thinking variant is no longer supported for Anthropic models.
+Use the reasoning parameter instead.

 Reasoning Max Tokens for Anthropic Models